 Everyone!
 As one of my best friends mentioned recently, “I never thought I liked history until I heard you play and talk about it.”

 I perform for pre-K, to senior groups, and everyone in between.
-Some shows need to be more hands-on and participatory, some need to be more conversational.
+Some shows or events need to be more hands-on and participatory, some need to be more conversational.
 I respond to your group’s needs.

 Check out this clip of one of my classes during that week to see how I work with young folk.